nicholechow/CSCI2720_project/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-## 'To run the frontend indivdually'
+## To run the frontend indivdually

 ### 'npm start'

-## 'To run the backend server indivdually'
+## To run the backend server indivdually

 ### 'npm run server'

-## 'To run the authorization server indivdually'
+## To run the authorization server indivdually

 ### 'npm run authServer'